redtexts/texts/gorter_1921_organisation_class_struggle.md

 This is the answer which theory gives us, the theory that is the only way to attain the truth of practice.

 It goes without saying that the factory organisations of a locality, a municipality, a district, a region must unite.
 It will also be useful to make further sub-divisions according to industries.
 We need not go into these details here.
-Nor do we need to go into the consideration that soviets will readily arise out of these factory organisations [(4)][notes].
+Nor do we need to go into the consideration that soviets will readily arise out of these factory organisations^[On this question, and on the question of the union in general, one should read the pamphlet _Die Allgemeine Arbeiter-Union_, published by the Greater Berlin economic area organisation of the AAUD, Berlin, 1921.].

 So, destruction of the trade unions, these seed-beds of slavery, and in their stead the establishment of factory organisations, industrial federations based upon these, and taking in the whole, a union like the General Workers' Union of Germany, the AAUD, and finally the unification of the unions of every country in an international league -- this is the way to revolution, to victory.